ethib137/onboarding-forms/README.md

 * If a screen name is selected that does not match the screen name requirements, a screen name will be generated for the user.

 ## Issues & Questions Welcome

+## Contributing Guidelines

+Pull requests welcome.

+### Releasing

+Releases are handled using Github actions.

+To release a new version do the following:

+1. Create a git tag.

+	1. `git tag v0.0.1`

+1. Push the tag to Github.

+	1. `git push origin v0.0.1`

+The Github action will be triggered and will attach all assets to the release.